- The greatest life is one that ends in battle.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Dwarven, Elven, Gnome, Halfling, Giant and Tengu.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

 - Normal Vision (Ex): Bru-kin, like their Human kin, require bright light to see without penalty.
-Creatures in dim light gain concealment (20% miss chance) against Bru-kin trying to target them.
+Creatures in dim light gain concealment (automatically miss on a natural result of a 6 or less on the d20) against Bru-kin trying to target them.

 - Fleet-Footed (Ex): Bru-kin have a base walk speed of 40 feet instead of the standard 30 feet for sized-medium races.